adobe/reactor-developer-docs/extensions/edge_extensions/reference/action-types.md

 # Action Types

 An action type library module is intended to take an action--any action.
 What this action does is entirely up to you.
-Do you want to send a beacon, transform some data from the event?
+Would you like to send a beacon or perhaps transform some data from the event?

-Let's assume we want to forward some data to a 3rd party endpoint.
+Let's assume we want to forward some data to a third-party party endpoint.
 Our module may look like this:

 ```javascript
 module.exports = (settings, arc, utils) {